anuragsati/PPA/Tries.md

 ***

 - Tries are used when you want to find how many strings have `p` as prefix [https://leetcode.com/problems/implement-trie-prefix-tree/]

 - usually this process take serach : O(n*l) insert : O(n * l^2) delete : O(n^2 * l^2)

-- whenever there is something related to `prefix` think of trie
+- whenever there is something related to `prefix and string` think of trie

 ***